The ACRL Dr. E. J. Josey Spectrum Scholar Mentor Program

 - Must attend an online mentor orientation session.

 - Assume a proactive role in achieving goals.

 - Agree to communicate with mentee monthly or on a mutually-agreeable regular basis.

 - Agree to spend time together at conferences when both mentor/mentee attend (relationship building).

-- Complete and submit brief reports about the mentor/mentee relationship at the request of the committee (no more than twice per year).
+- Complete brief assessment surveys about the mentor/mentee relationship at the request of the committee (no more than twice per year).